|Ordered||20 Jan 1941|

 |Commissioned||16 Oct 1943||Oblt.
 Ernst-Günther Unterhorst|

 |Successes||No ships sunk or damaged|

-The boat went missing in middle or late April 1945 on its return from weather-reporting duties.
+Missing since 11 April 1945 in the North Atlantic south of Iceland.
 No explanation exists for its loss.
 45 dead (all hands lost).
 (Axel Niestlé, June 1993).

 Previously recorded fate